catseye/Robin/doc/Robin.md

 ### `reactor` ###

-`(reactor LIST-OF-ATOMS STATE-EXPR BODY-EXPR)` installs a reactor.
+`(reactor LIST-OF-SYMBOLS STATE-EXPR BODY-EXPR)` installs a reactor.
 Reactors permit the construction of reactive Robin programs.
 See the [Reactors](#reactors) section for more information on reactors.